sveneisenschmidt/yay/docs/getting-started.md

 Create a new folder, or preferably clone a repository that contains your own Dockerfile and integrations to extend Yay.

-Let's assume you have a folder called 'mycompany-yay', it will hold our Dockerfile that will have a custom command.
+Let's assume you have a folder called `mycompany-yay`, it will hold our Dockerfile that will have a custom command.
 The default docker image has a default `CMD` that will load a `docker-run.sh` file from the `root` folder if present.

 ```Dockerfile
 FROM sveneisenschmidt/yay:stable